FAQ for Graduate Certificate in Education Law (Online)

 The student is responsible for confirming that certificate credits transfer into other IU programs or other universities.
 We are only familiar with transfers into IU’s Educational Leadership Program.

-The program is coordinated by three school law attorneys who are also former K-12 teachers and P-20 policy professionals: Janet Decker, J.D., Ph.D., Suzanne Eckes, J.D., Ph.D., and Jennifer Rippner, J.D., Ph.D.
+The program is coordinated by school law attorneys who are also former K-12 teachers and P-20 policy professionals: Janet Decker, J.D., Ph.D. and Jennifer Rippner, J.D., Ph.D.
 Please feel free to contact us if you would like additional information.

 No other courses can transfer into this program due to this only being a 12 credit hour program.

 Yes!
 Many of our courses require video chat-based small groups that meet during the semester to discuss course content.
-Our faculty regularly meet with students by video-conferences as well.
-Further, our program hosts an annual Martha McCarthy Education Law and Policy Institute in Bloomington that has traditionally offered free registration to current students.
+Our faculty regularly meet with students by video-conference as well.
+Further, our program hosts education law-related events through our Martha McCarthy Education Law and Policy Institute that has traditionally offered free registration to current students.
 You'll have the opportunity to meet IU faculty and students as well as education law attorneys and scholars from Indiana and beyond.

 Yes.
 If you are a current IU student who has recently submitted an application to IU, you may use most of your previous application.
 We only ask that you update your personal statement to indicate why you are interested in the Education Law Certificate and possibly update your resume.